-Join us for a free online program as we waddle like penguins!
+Join us as we waddle like penguins!
 Watch an Academy biologists feed our colony in our African Penguin exhibit and get your questions answered by a museum educator.

-In this free online program, Academy museum educators will bring K-2 students into our African Penguin exhibit!
+In this 30 minute program, Academy museum educators brought K-2 students into our African Penguin exhibit!

-Students will meet and learn about the South African Penguin.
-By observing the penguins in our colony, students learn how penguins are similar to other birds and how their differences help them survive in their environment.
-Students will explore what it is like to be a penguin by waddling and swimming like one, while investigating the habitat in which they live.
-Finally, students will have the chance to ask their questions about penguins to Academy staff while watching the live colony.
+Students met and learned about the South African Penguin.
+By observing the penguins in our colony, students learned how penguins are similar to other birds and how their differences help them survive in their environment.
+Students explored what it is like to be a penguin by waddling and swimming like one, while investigating the habitat in which they live.
+Finally, students had the chance to ask their questions about penguins to Academy staff while watching the live colony.

-This program is designed to be interactive in nature!
+This program was designed to be interactive in nature!

-Students will have the opportunity to ask Academy museum educators, via a chat box about their curiosities regarding penguins, the Academy's colony, and much more.
+Students had the opportunity to ask Academy museum educators, via a chat box about their curiosities regarding penguins, the Academy's colony, and much more.